nuxt/website-v2/content/en/guides/get-started/directory-structure.md

 The `package.json` file contains all the dependencies and scripts for your application.

-➡️ Learn more about the [package.json file](/guides/directory-structure/package-json)

 ## More about the project structures

 There are more helpful directories and files, including [content](/guides/directory-structure/content), [layouts](/guides/directory-structure/layouts), [middleware](/guides/directory-structure/middleware), [modules](/guides/directory-structure/modules), [plugins](/guides/directory-structure/plugins) and [store](/guides/directory-structure/store) .
 As they aren't necessary for small applications, they are not covered here.

 🎓To learn about all directories in detail, feel free to read the the book on Project Directories.